 In one survey of 110 Ashtanga Vinyasa practitioners, 62% of them reported at least one yoga-related injury, which was mainly muscle sprains and strains (R).

 In traditional yoga, voluntary vomiting is a common cleansing technique.
 This technique can cause acid reflux symptoms or dental erosion.
-However, this style is rarely practiced in North America or Europe (R).
+However, this practice is rare in North America or Europe (R).

 Pranayama, which focuses mainly on breathing techniques, is not appropriate for beginners.
-There are extreme breathing techniques that resemble hyperventilation which can cause problems in people who do not know how to control their breathing (R).
+Some extreme breathing techniques resemble hyperventilation, which can cause problems in people who do not know how to control their breathing (R).

-Bikram yoga is practiced in a room heated to 105 °F with a humidity of 40% and is physically intense.
-The intensity and extreme heat during Bikram make it inappropriate for the elderly and people with medical conditions to practice (R).
+Bikram yoga is practiced in a room heated to 105 °F with 40% humidity and is physically intense.
+The intensity and extreme heat during Bikram make it inappropriate for the elderly and people with medical conditions (R).